jeff4/bionotes.github.io/_comp/css.md

 	1. Margins are maintained

 ### 15.3.2 Floating Inline and Block elements p.
 390
+* p.
+390 - 392 contain several examples of how just about any element can b e floated.

+#### 15.3.2.1 Floating an inline text element
+##### Notes on 15.3.2.1
+1. Always provie a width for floated text elements
+1. Floated inline elements behave as block elements
+1. Margins on floated elements do not collapse

+#### 15.3.2.2 Floating block elements p.
+391
+##### Notes on 15.3.2.2 p.
+393
+1. You must provide a width for floated block elements
+1. Elements do not float higher than their reference in the source
+1. Non-floated elements maintain the normal flow

 ### 15.3.3 Clearing Floated Elements p.
 393